-A nonstick pan is a convenient way to cook mochi, but there are several other methods to grill or cook mochi, such as:
+A nonstick pan is the easiest way to cook yaki mochi, but there are several other methods, such as:

 - Grill - Grilling the mochi on a barbecue or stovetop grill pan is a traditional method.
 The mochi can be placed on the grill and cooked until it becomes crispy and golden brown.

 - Oven - The mochi can be baked in the oven by placing it on a baking sheet and baking it until it is golden brown and crispy.
 This method is excellent if you want to make a large batch of mochi.

 - Toaster oven - A toaster oven is a quick and easy way to cook small batches of mochi.
 Place the mochi in the toaster oven and cook until it is crispy and golden brown.

 - Microwave - The mochi can also be cooked in the microwave by placing it on a bowl with enough water to cover it and microwaving it until it becomes soft.
 The mochi texture is different, but this method is time-saving as it takes only a few minutes and requires minimal effort.

 If you're craving more, explore these popular mochi recipes and uncover the full extent of mochi's deliciousness!